 Next month MI art lovers will have a chance to experience the kind of selfless bonding that secured Iceland’s win by spending time in the multi screen film installation The Visitors at the Barbican Art Gallery.
 Devised by the Icelandic artist, Ragnar Kjartansson, this is an hour long music video (of sorts) with a compelling message about gender identity.
 You are drawn into that strange empathy that musical ensembles must embody, harder to achieve in this set up as the musicians are all in different rooms.
 In the subtlest possible of ways Kjartansson physically manipulates his audience into a position of community solidarity, something we could all do with at the moment.
 I do not wish to spoil the surprise of how he achieves this, so my full review will wait until after the opening on July 14.
 Go see.

-The standout work in this exhibition.
-It explores the role of the internal and external voice in reassuring us in times of crisis .
-An intense, poignant and thought provoking film that uses a script devised by Groting and records performances in 1999 and 2015 by her collaborator, the native American ventriloquist, Buddy Big Mountain, being counselled by his dummy.
-Groting has sculpted a latex babushka-style dummy with a headscarf and a bold, frank face.
+The standout work in this exhibition, it explores the role of the internal and external voice in reassurance at times of crisis.
+An intense, poignant and thought provoking film scripted by Groeting that records performances in 1999 and 2015 by her collaborator, the native American ventriloquist, Buddy Big Mountain, being counselled by his dummy.
+Groeting has sculpted a latex babushka-style dummy with a headscarf and a bold, frank face.
 She is given the role of a calm and wise mentor responding warmly to the ventriloquist’s angst.
 We know that this is illusory but we do not entirely suspend our disbelief and are compelled to perceive the process as self analysis.
 There is a deep level of irony (but also profundity) in watching a ventriloquist voice the comforting tones of his dummy while his face expresses his troubled emotions.
 I’m left pondering the value of a comforting voice in our heads when self doubt descends on us.
 Self talk of this type is one of the key CBT techniques for treating depression but I’m not sure that the tone of voice you “hear” has been given much attention.
-The artist’s website, astagroeting.de , gives access to many of her videos including this one.
+The artist’s website, gives access to many of her videos including this one.

 Marcus Coates, Dawn Chorus , 2007